Mxgra/StockForest/README.md

 ## Overview

 I'm working with day-to-day data (one-day candles).
-I use the about 3700 tickers from the last 10 years.
+I use about 3700 tickers from the last 10 years.
 I also did the last 5 years with only german tickers, but thats another sotry.
 To predict is wether the price of a stock rises 15% during the next 2 weeks.
 The strategy focuses on Volume, which is represented in the indicator selection.
 My thinking is, a basic model with (probably) poor data can't realiably find an edge, but it could find patterns that other, bigger and better players are creating.
 Basically it's a trend-following strategy.